monty5811/stcolumbas.freechurch.org/src/_headlines/2018-11-21-7-days-of-prayer.md

 **Saturday 01 December**

-08:00-10:00 Prayer breakfast at the Lamonts’ (135 Warrender Park Road)
+08:00-10:00 Prayer breakfast at the Lamonts’ (135 Warrender Park Road).

 11:00-13:00 Special cleaning force for the church kitchen!

-Outside our Spring and Autumn 7 Days of Prayer, you can also join in with the prayer life of the congregation by using the PrayerMate App on your smartphone (stcsfc.org/prayermate)and subscribing to St Columba's Free Church or by visiting stcsfc.org/prayer to view or download our daily prayer points.
+Outside our Spring and Autumn 7 Days of Prayer, you can also join in with the prayer life of the congregation by using the PrayerMate App on your smartphone ([stcsfc.org/prayermate](http://prayermate.s3.amazonaws.com/1/feed_65.html)) and subscribing to St Columba's Free Church or by visiting [stcsfc.org/prayer](https://stcs.elvanto.eu/pages/prayer1) to view or download our daily prayer points.